modelhumanprocessor/modelhumanprocessor.github.io/posts/trapped-in-a-dating-sim-the-world-of-otome-games-is-tough-for-mobs.rst

 .. title: Trapped in a Dating Sim: The world of otome games is tough for mobs
 .. slug: trapped-in-a-dating-sim-the-world-of-otome-games-is-tough-for-mobs
 .. date: 2021-04-10 21:55:30 UTC-07:00
-.. tags: light novel, book review,
+.. tags: light novel, review,
-.. category: bookreviews
+.. category: book reviews
 .. link:
 .. description: Review for a long titled LN volume 1
 .. type: text